aditya-xq/AutoProject/README.md

 ## 🌟 Key Features
 - **Generative PRD Creation**: Feed your requirements and receive a tailor-made PRD that aligns perfectly with your workflow.
 - **AI-Powered Userstory Generation**: The AI effortlessly transforms your PRD into smart, structured userstories in your configured format.
-- **Tool Integration**: Push the generated userstories as a new project straight to your chosen tool (Linear/Asana/Jira/Plane) with one click.
+- **Tool Integration**: Push the generated user stories as a new project straight to your chosen tool (Linear/Asana/Jira/Plane) with one click.

 ## 🛠️ Tech Stack
 ### **Backend**